piyush0609/scraper/Readme.md

 list.txt file contains the proxy list

-In settings.py uncomment the DOWNLOADER_MIDDLEWARES
+In settings.py inside the crawler dir(brighnest/wikihowto) uncomment the DOWNLOADER_MIDDLEWARES

 Please use a working proxies for the crawler to work